Penn Engineering CETS Answers

 Email

-Don't run a mail server; if you run a mail server you not only have to worry about compromises to your machine through that service, but you need to worry about preventing spammers and others from using your mail server just to send mail.
-Running a mail server securely is a huge pain, so just use the SEAS mail server.
-If you have users who do not have SEAS accounts, then they should use their own school's mail server, gmail, hotmail, etc.
+Don't run a mail server.
+If you run a mail server you not only have to worry about compromises to your machine through that service, but you need to worry about preventing spammers and others from using your mail server to send spam and phishing email.
+Running a mail server securely is a huge pain, so just use the SEAS mail server, gmail, hotmail, etc.

 Mail sent to every account on your machine should be forwarded to wherever that person reads mail, and mail sent to any system account (eg "root") should be forwarded to wherever you read mail.
 Many software services or systems send mail to "root" if something unusual happens.
 Often break-ins are detected because of some small side-effect which triggers a warning.
 For example, someone breaks in and fills up a partition with large amounts of copyrighted material.
 That causes some routine accounting task to fail because it can't create a temporary file.
 You (root) get mail that a routine accounting task failed, investigate, and discover that the machine has been compromised.